kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 she had concerns that I was mixing medications from two providers--who knows?

 And I now don't really see much point in going to neurologist (or NP in a neurolgy practice).
-Pain doctors prescribe gabapentin and pregabalin, which apparently are the only two drugs neruolgy practices prescript--althouh Dr. Baht did prescribe amytriptyline onths ago after I told night time pain in my fingers and finger tip was ruining my sleep.
+Pain doctors prescribe gabapentin and pregabalin, which apparently are the only two drugs neruolgy practices prescribe--althouh Dr. Baht did prescribe amytriptyline onths ago after I told night time pain in my fingers and finger tip was ruining my sleep.
 Amytriptyline gave me terrible heartburn.
 And like all tricyclic antidepressants made my dry eye worse.
 Gabapentin and pregablin also make my dyr eye worse.
 Even before getting on any medication for neuropathy pain, I never am able to sleep through the night without putting vicous eye drops in.